The ways in which we communicate with businesses have undergone dramatic changes over the past several decades.

-Many customers today expect to be able to resolve simple customer service issues on their own, without the need of having to communicate with a live agent.
+Many customers today expect to be able to resolve simple customer service issues on their own, without having to communicate with a live agent.
 To this end, customers expect companies to offer web self-service as part of their customer service offering.
 Critically, this is a customer-driven need, not something meant to make life easier for companies or deflect tickets (though it does).

 What is Omnichannel Customer Support?

 Multi-channel customer support means that customer support is offered on the channels which are your customers preferred method of communication.
-Channels can vary greatly and may include things such as, phone, email, chatbot, web self-service, social media and others.
-The purpose of multi-channel customer support is to make customer service as easy as possible for your customers and always in the same good quality.
-With multi-channel support customers are able to get quality customer service on the communication platform of their choice and during the time when they choose and if they prefer to resolve their issue on their own without the help of an agent they are able to use web self-service and automated Chatbots to resolve their issue.
-According to research done by SalesForce, companies that invest in robust multi-channel support see a significant increase in customer loyalty and customer retention.
+Channels can vary greatly and may include things such as, phone, email, chatbot, web self-service, social media, voice assistants and more.
+The purpose of multi-channel customer support is to make customer service as easy as possible for your customers and maintain consistent quality.
+With multi-channel support customers are able to access assistance on the communication platform of their choice and when it’s most convenient or necessary for them.
+If they prefer to resolve their issue on their own then they should be able to use a self-service option or chatbots to resolve their issue.
+According to research done by SalesForce, companies that invest in robust multi-channel support see a significant increase in customer loyalty and retention.